zalan24/Godot-Demos/README.md

 ## Parameters

-The previous photos can be replicated by running this demo project with the default scene and using on of the two provided camera as *current* camera.
+The previous photos can be replicated by running this demo project with the default scene and using on of the two provided camera as *current camera*.
 Also apply the fog parameters from below.

-Fog parameters for old fog:
+Fog parameters for the original fog (use Godot without my change for this):
 ```
 fog_enabled = true
 fog_light_color = Color(0.517647, 0.635294, 0.607843, 1)